Death Wish (1974 film): Impact and influence

+Sequels

+A sequels titled Death Wish II, Death Wish 3, Death Wish 4: The Crackdown and Death Wish V: The Face of Death was released in 1982, 1985, 1987 and 1994.

 Remake

 In March 2016, Paramount and MGM announced that Aharon Keshales and Navot Papushado would direct a remake starring Bruce Willis.
 In May, Keshales and Papushado quit the project, after the studio failed to allow their script rewrites.
 In June, Eli Roth signed on to direct.
 The film was released on March 2, 2018.